CloudLabs-MOC/AI-102-AIEngineer/Instructions/17-image-classification.md

 3. On the right, under **Resources** note that the **key and endpoint** are shown.
 These are the details for the *training* resource (you can also obtain this information by viewing the resource in the Azure portal).

 ## Task 6: Use the *training* API

+In this task, you will learn how to use the Custom Vision *training* API to automate the process of uploading images, tagging them, and training models without relying on the portal's user interface.

 The Custom Vision portal provides a convenient user interface that you can use to upload and tag images, and train models.
 However, in some scenarios you may want to automate model training by using the Custom Vision training API.